Albert24GG/oop-assignments/tema0/README.md

 creating and executing actions.
 Each `Action` produces an `ActionOutput`, which can be converted to JSON, making it easier to handle and display results.

+### GameErrorType

+The `GameErrorType` enum defines error types that can occur during gameplay (such as illegal moves or invalid states) and maps specific error messages to each type.

 ### Utils Package

-The `utils` package contains helper classes for parsing input, mapping objects to JSON, and handling common error messages.
+The `utils` package contains helper classes for parsing input, mapping objects to JSON, and defining the game error types.
 These utilities support various backend functionalities, improving code readability and maintainability.

 ## Game Flow and Interactions

 ### Main Game Loop

 Initially, the players are created and initialized with their respective decks.
-For each game, a new `GameManager` is created through the `startNewGame` method, which sets up the all game components such as the game state, and the state of each player (including their selected deck).
+For each game, a new `GameManager` is constructed through the `startNewGame` method, which sets up the all game components such as the game state, and the state of each player (including their selected deck).
 The game then progresses by executing each action.
 When reading an action from the input, the `ActionFactory` is used to create the corresponding `Action` object, which is then executed.
-This action is just a proxy to the actual action that is executed by the `GameManager`, and that also processes the output of the action.
+This action is just a proxy to the actual action that is executed by the `GameManager` that also processes the output of the action.
 Finally, the `ActionOutput` resulted from the execution of the action is converted to JSON and added to the output list (if the action produced any output).